Frequently Asked Questions & Answers

 Ratings assigned by BTL are developed from our review of each show, material provided by each show and reviews from other venues.

 Yes, you can “Give the gift of Broadway!”
 Birthdays, anniversaries, Christmas or any other gift-giving occasion are all wonderful opportunities to give your Broadway enthusiast a gift certificate to see one of our professional shows.
-Gift certificates are available in any amount for any show.
+Gift Cards are available in any amount for any show.
 Stop by our office or call for more information!

 Broadway Theatre League is known in the industry as a presenter, which simply means we have purchased a professional touring production from a New York agent representing a particular show.
 Because the shows we purchase are nationally touring, you’ll have to head to New York for an audition.
 If you do make it, let us know so we can throw a cast party for you when your show hits Huntsville.
 We wish you luck…. or shall we say, break a leg!